 - Microchipping (identification details will be placed on the NSW Companion Animal Register)

 - Vet Check

 Please Note: All dogs and cats adopted from the Animal Shelter are required to be de-sexed.
 Dogs and cats will not be sold as entire under any circumstances.

-To view the profiles of our animals currently available for adoption please visit the Pet Rescue Website or call in and visit us during our opening times.
+To view the profiles of our animals currently available for adoption please visit us during opening hours, or view the

 The Goulburn Mulwaree Animal Shelter is located at 41B Ross Street, Goulburn.

 Due to current COVID-19 restrictions the Animal Shelter is open by appointment only.
 The size of the foyer does not permit us to have a customer and a Ranger in the same space so we can’t work that with general openings until the restriction eases.

 For all enquires between 8.30am -5pm Monday - Friday please contact 02 4823 4444.

 For after hours emergency contact 02 4822 1080.